xenia1270/DH150/Assignment 5/README.md

 ### :two: Paul Scenarios
-My second persona is Paul, a Uber driver in Jackson, MS, whose goal is to lose weight and improve the health quality.
+My second persona is Paul, a Uber driver in Jackson, MS, whose goal is to maintain a healthy weight and improve the health quality.